AidanOrefice/nfl-ds-project/README.md

   2. Predict whether it will be a run or pass play?
   3. Predict whether the play will result in a 1st down?
   4. Predicting a turnover?
+  5. Will a team go for it on 4th down?

 Intresting data mining projects:
   1. How game trends change over time periods (types of plays over the years but also yearly trends like the number of passing yards increasing over time)